-Ever since the buzz of NoSQL database evolved in storing data into the NoSQL databases, I thought of exploring both the concepts to reach out to its depth.
-And it took me some time to figure out things that actually lead to the evolution the NoSQL database.
+This article on SQL and NoSQL comparison will throw light on the debate on the advantages and limitations of each.
+Ever since the buzz of NoSQL database evolved in storing data in the NoSQL databases, I thought of exploring both concepts to reach out to its depth.
+And it took me some time to figure out things that led to the evolution of the NoSQL database.

-Well it all comes down to the quest of providing best possible experience to the end users in quick, real and connected way.
-Database developers are trying to optimize things to yield better performance as the technology in storage department is changing drastically.
+Well, it all comes down to providing the best possible experience to the end-users in a quick, real and connected way.
+Database developers are trying to optimize things to yield better performance as the technology in the storage department is changing drastically.

 What is SQL database

-Talking about SQL database, the basic concept is that, it has is Relational database.
+Talking about SQL database, the basic concept is that; it is a Relational database.
 Yes!
 SQL database is a relational database.
 So what exactly is a relational database?
-Relational database strictly uses relations (frequently called as tables) to store data.
+A relational database strictly uses relations (frequently called tables) to store data.
 A relational database matches data by using common characteristics found in the dataset.
-And the resulting group is termed as Schema.
+And the resulting group is termed Schema.

-A relation (table) in a relational database is divided into set of rows and columns.
-A Tuple stands for a row in a database table that is retrieved using a query.
+A relation (table) in a relational database is divided into rows and columns.
+A Tuple is a row in a database table that is retrieved using a query.

 So how does SQL help?

-SQL (Structured Query Language) is a programming language that is used to manage data in relational database’s.
-Microsoft SQL server is a best example.
-Microsoft SQL server is a relational database that is used to store and retrieve data by applications either on the same computers or over the network.
+SQL (Structured Query Language) is a programming language used to manage data in relational databases.
+Microsoft SQL Server is the best example.
+Microsoft SQL Server is a relational database that is used to store and retrieve data by applications either on the same computers or over the network.